tus/tus-resumable-upload-protocol/protocol.md

 This header MUST be a comma-separated list of the supported versions of the tus resumable upload protocol by the Server.
-The elements are sorted by the Server's preference whereas the first element is the most preferred one.
+The elements are sorted by the Server's preference where the first element is the most preferred one.

 ### Requests